-- 45. There will be no audio or visual recording of the proceedings by any party unless a complainant's own disability or individual needs require it.
+There will be no audio or visual recording of the proceedings by any party unless a complainant's own disability or individual needs require it.
 Prior knowledge and consent of all parties attending must be sought before recordings of meetings or conversations take place.
 Consent will be recorded in any minutes taken.
-A copy of the minutes of the meeting, once approved by the governors' panel, will be shared with all parties. - 46.
-The panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded. - 47.
-The panel will not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
-New complaints must be dealt with from Formal Stage 1 of the procedure. - 48.
-The meeting will be held in private and proceedings will be treated as confidential. - 49.
-The meeting will follow the process outlined in Appendix C. - 50.
+A copy of the minutes of the meeting, once approved by the governors' panel, will be shared with all parties.

+The panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.

+The panel will not review any new complaints at this stage or allow evidence unrelated to the initial complaint to be included.
+New complaints will be dealt with informally from the beginning of this procedure.

+The meeting will be held in private and proceedings will be treated as confidential.

+The meeting will follow the process outlined in Appendix C.

 The governors' panel will consider the complaint and all the evidence presented.
-The panel can: - uphold the complaint in whole or in part - dismiss the complaint in whole or in part. - 51.
-If the complaint is upheld in whole or in part, the panel will: - decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future. - 52.
-The chair of the panel will provide the complainant and the headteacher/chair of governors (depending on who conducted Formal Stage 1) with a full explanation of the panel's decision and the reason(s) for it, in writing, within five school days.
-The response will also detail any actions taken to investigate the complaint and, where appropriate, will include details of actions the school will take to resolve the complaint. - 53.
+The panel can:

+- uphold the complaint in whole or in part - dismiss the complaint in whole or in part

+If the complaint is upheld in whole or in part, the panel will:

+- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.

+The chair of the panel will provide the complainant and the headteacher with a full explanation of the panel's decision and the reason(s) for it, in writing, within five school days.
+The response will also detail any actions taken to investigate the complaint and, where appropriate, will include details of actions the school will take to resolve the complaint.

 The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by the school.